Bijendar/Terrafrom-3-tier-app-AWS/README.md

 🚀 3-Tier Architecture on AWS using Terraform 🌐
 📋 Overview
-This project deploys a 3-Tier Architecture on AWS using Terraform.
-It demonstrates how to configure and provision the following infrastructure components:
+This project deploys a 3-Tier Architecture on AWS using Terraform, demonstrating the configuration and provisioning of the following infrastructure components:

 🌐 VPC (Virtual Private Cloud): A private network within AWS.

-🖥️ EC2: Virtual servers to run applications.
+🖥️ EC2 (Elastic Compute Cloud): Virtual servers to run applications.

 💾 RDS (Relational Database Service): Managed MySQL database.

 🔄 ALB (Application Load Balancer): Distributes incoming application traffic.

+🌐 Internet Gateway (IG): Enables internet access for the public subnets in the VPC.

-This project is structured to support both Development (dev) and Production (prod) environments, allowing easy configuration and deployment of infrastructure in multiple environments.
+This project supports Development (dev) and Production (prod) environments, making it easy to deploy infrastructure across different environments.

 🔧 Architecture
-This project follows a typical 3-tier application architecture:
+This project follows a 3-Tier Application Architecture:

-🖥️ Front-end Tier (ALB): An Application Load Balancer (ALB) distributes the incoming application traffic to the EC2 instances.
+🖥️ Front-end Tier (ALB)

+The Application Load Balancer (ALB) distributes incoming traffic to the EC2 instances.

-⚙️ Application Tier (EC2): EC2 instances run the application logic.
+⚙️ Application Tier (EC2)

+EC2 instances host and run your application logic.

-💾 Database Tier (RDS): An RDS MySQL Database stores application data.
+💾 Database Tier (RDS)

+RDS MySQL Database stores application data.

+🌐 Internet Gateway (IG)

+IG provides internet connectivity for EC2 instances in the public subnet.

 All components are deployed within a VPC (Virtual Private Cloud) to ensure isolation and security.

 📂 Directory Structure
-The directory structure of this repository is organized as follows:

-r
+plaintext
 Copy
 Edit
 terraform-3tier-app/